liquidunderground/total-conversion/docs/storydrafts/01-delfid.md

 ## Lore and ingame story beats (SPOILERS)

-Before the Delfid incident, Patsy was tricked by demons into losing his mind and Dr. Asura desperately signed a contract with the *king of demons* to became squad leader for the demons stationed on Senfina.
-His contract held the conditions that he seized the power of the enlightenment crystal to locate Patsy's lost soul and cast demonic power across Senfina.
+Before the Delfid incident, Patsy was tricked by demons into losing his mind and Dr. Asura desperately signed a contract with the *king of demons* to became squad leader for the demons stationed on Weissblatt.
+His contract held the conditions that he seized the power of the enlightenment crystal to locate Patsy's lost soul and cast demonic power across Weissblatt.

-After the intro, Alex crash lands on Senfina and proceeds to regain their powers to help locate the Chakra Shards.
+After the intro, Alex crash lands on Weissblatt and proceeds to regain their powers to help locate the Chakra Shards.
 They eventually meet the main characters in a secret stage after which they are unlocked [like Amy].

 Most enemies will be demon-posessed toys built by Patsy which are exorcised upon destruction, releasing purified souls back into the cycle of rebirth [like Flickies].